Teis-Michael/PatternAnalysis-2025/README.md

 etc.

 ## COMP3710 s4801908 project 1
 Segment the 2D OASIS brain data set with an Improved UNet [1] or 2D CAN [2] with all labels having a minimum Dice similarity coefficient of 0.9 on the test set.
 [Easy Difficulty]

 algorithm: Improved UNet for image segmentsation
 problem: segment 2D OASIS brain scans

+# working principles
+algorithm implemented, problem solved.

 # dependencies
 scikit-learn 1.7.1